beaker-project/beaker-project.org/dev/guide/source-walkthrough.rst

 *CSS*
     Starting with Beaker 0.15, `Bootstrap` is used for the Web UI front-end.

+*Alembic*
+    Alembic provides for the creation, management, and invocation of change management scripts for a relational database, using SQLAlchemy as the underlying engine.

 As a result of being built on TG, Beaker is an MVC inspired application.
 Whilst it mostly follows TG conventions, Beaker does sometimes go outside of these when it's appropriate (and advantageous) to do so.